-If you outsource this support requirement, you can easily advertise this feature to broaden your customer base.
+Instead, if you outsource this support requirement to the right service partner, you can easily advertise this feature to broaden your customer base.

-Outsourcing has been around since the internet-age.
+Outsourcing customer support has been around since the internet age.
 However, there is still a large knowledge gap that gives rise to all sorts of myths and misconceptions.

-Don’t fall into these pitfalls when deciding to switch to outsourced support teams.
+Don’t fall into these pitfalls when deciding to switch to an outsourced support team.

-While outsourcing can cut costs in the short run, it might affect your quality of service.
-Low-cost customer service providers are generally equipped to handle only repetitive support requests.
+While outsourcing the customer service department can cut costs in the short run, it might affect your quality of service.
+A low-cost customer service provider is generally equipped to handle only repetitive support requests.

-So they might not be well-equipped to handle highly-specific or technical requests.
+So they might not be well-equipped to handle highly specific or technical support requests.

 Before you even begin to search for external help, you need to create an action plan on how to achieve your customer service goals.

 Here are five secrets to efficient customer service outsourcing processes.

 1. Establish Brand Voice And Tone Guidelines

 Whether it’s via text, phone, or through your branding, your customers are used to the way you interact with them.